 There is no stamp duty to pay on remortgaging.

-Do I need a solicitor for re-mortgage conveyancing?
+Do you need a solicitor to remortgage?

 Conveyancing for remortgaging is cheaper than when buying or selling a home, as it involves the same property however legal advice and paperwork would still be required.
 If you do decide to use a solicitor, you can find a re-mortgage conveyancing solicitor who can undertake your remortgage in your area.